 Mahayana Buddhism, most popularly and prominently represented today by Tibetan Buddhism, openly admits the existence of what they call “a mental continuum” or “a mindstream” which is the individual part of us which passes on from life to life.
 But they too have an aversion to the idea of Self so they tend to avoid mentioning this mental continuum or mindstream as much as possible.
 From the few descriptions they give of it, it’s apparent that they mean the human soul.
 But if asked “Is this the soul then?” they would quickly deny it and insist that there is no soul, thus contradicting themselves.
 They just can’t bear the notion of soul, self, or ego, in any way, but they’re more philosophical and reasonable than the Theravadins.

-The Prasangika-Madhyamika holds full sway in today’s Tibetan Buddhism, particularly in the Gelugpa sect/school, who are the most tenacious proponents of emptiness and voidness, maintaining that the Ultimate Reality is emptiness, an emptiness which is even empty of emptiness itself.
-This perspective is as philosophically and logically unsustainable as the Theravada denials of any form of self but Prasangika-Madhyamika thrives on false logic and unflinching denials.
+The Prasangika-Madhyamika holds great sway in today’s Tibetan Buddhism, particularly in the Gelugpa sect/school, who are the most tenacious proponents of emptiness and voidness, maintaining that the Ultimate Reality is emptiness, an emptiness which is even empty of emptiness itself.
+This perspective – at least in the way in which they teach it – is as philosophically and logically unsustainable as the Theravada denials of any form of self but Prasangika-Madhyamika thrives on false logic and unflinching denials.
 HPB has described it as an exoteric travesty, sophistic nihilism, and an anti-esoteric and highly rationalist system of thought.

-Ironically, it’s the Gelugpa – the yellow hat – branch of Tibetan Buddhism, founded in the 14th century by Tsong Kha-pa, with which HPB and the Masters of the Trans-Himalayan Brotherhood identify themselves.
+Ironically, it’s the Gelugpa – the yellow hat – branch of Tibetan Buddhism, founded in the early 15th century by Tsong-Kha-Pa, with which HPB and the Masters of the Trans-Himalayan Brotherhood align themselves.
 This would indicate that there’s an almost entirely unknown esoteric undercurrent within the Gelugpas which teaches something different from this.

 She says that there are thus two Yogacharya schools.
 The real Yogacharya school has always been entirely secret and esoteric and was founded by the original Aryasangha to perpetuate the actual esoteric teachings and secret philosophy of Buddha himself, which he had taught solely to a select group of his Arhats.
 Owing to persecution from the Hindu Brahmins, this school eventually moved its base to the Trans-Himalayan region.
 The later Yogacharya school of approx. 5th century A.D. is the only one which is known of by the world at large.
 The existence of an earlier Yogacharya school would be denied by all because there’s no discernible evidence available of its existence or its teachings.
 But why would there be and how could there be, if it’s entirely esoteric and if its teachings and practices are imparted to disciples only under a severe pledge of secrecy and after a lengthy period of testing and probation?

 HPB writes that the later Yogacharya school has some similarities in its teachings with the original one but they are mixed up with various sorts of erroneous notions and false practices.
-Although a few aspects of Yogacharya thought exist in some parts of Tibetan Buddhism today in diluted form, it’s now extinct and defunct in terms of being a living and active school of philosophy, like the extinct Sankhya philosophy in Hinduism.
+Although a number of aspects of Yogacharya thought exist in some parts of Tibetan Buddhism today in diluted form – least diluted among the Jonangpa sect/school, although this should not lead us to assume that they are somehow connected with the Masters – it’s now extinct and defunct in terms of being a living and active school of philosophy, like the extinct Sankhya philosophy in Hinduism.